 Cancellation of Permits

 The permit holder may cancel permits at any time by returning the permit to the Parking Office.
 Stop payment on cheques does not constitute cancellation, and permit holders who use this method will be held liable for payments until the Parking Office receives formal notification of permit cancellation.
-Refunds for cancelled permits will be made when the permit is returned to the Parking Office, or evidence is produced at the Parking Office proving that the permit has been destroyed.
+Refunds are not provided after the first five business days in the month.
+A $25.00 Administrative Fee will apply for parking permits cancelled before the expiry date.

 Staff members on leave (sabbatical, maternity, L.T.D.) may arrange to temporarily cancel their parking permit for the period that they are away.
 These arrangements must be made in person at the parking office.
 A refund will be made for the period of cancellation.